ideal-lab5/murmur/docs/murmur/docs/intro.md

 **From a Browser or JS app**
 Murmur can be used from any web-enabled javascript context by relying on the **murmur.js** library to communicate with the **murmur-api**, allowing for the creation and execution of in-app wallets.
 The [murmur-api](https://github.com/ideal-lab5/murmur-api) is a permissionless HTTP API that simply outsources the computation required to compute and encrypt OTP codes and merkle proofs.
 [Murmur.js](https://github.com/ideal-lab5/murmur.js) is a javascript library that lets developers easily integrate keyless crypto wallets into their applications.
 In conjunction with [polkadot.js](https://polkadot.js.org/docs/api), it developers can add a 'wallet-as-a-service' mechanism to their applications with minimal effort.

 Check out the [browser integration guide](./quick_start/browser.md) to learn how to integrate murmur into your applications by communicating with the api.
-See out the library in action by exploring the [murmur-dapp](https://github.com/ideal-lab5/murmur-dapp/) and [murmur discord bot](https://github.com/ideal-lab5/murmur-discord-bot).
+See out the library in action by exploring the [murmur-dapp](https://github.com/ideal-lab5/murmur-dapp/) and [murmur-bots](https://github.com/ideal-lab5/murmur-bots/) repo. which includes both Discord and Twitch bots.

 **Standalone Client**
 You can also run the murmur wallet using a standalone client.
 Try the [cli](./quick_start/local.md) for a terminal based client that allows you to create a wallet and execute basic balance transfers.